 - Measure out the ingredients, and lay them out in the order they will be added to the pan (as above).

 - Heat the wok over high heat, and pour in the vegetable oil.
 Fry the shallot for 1 minute, before adding the garlic.
-As the shallot starts to brown at the edges, add the chicken.
-Move the chicken around in the pan so it cooks on both sides.
+As the shallot starts to brown at the edges, add the chicken or prawns.
+Move the ingredients around the pan so the chicken or prawns cook evenly.

-- When the chicken starts to look cooked on all sides pour in the fish sauce, tamarind water and palm sugar.
+- When the chicken starts to look cooked on all sides (or the prawns are changing colour) pour in the fish sauce, tamarind water and palm sugar.
 Stir well to help the palm sugar dissolve.
 Leave the sauce to simmer for 2 minutes until it turns a darker colour, as the sugar starts to caramelise.

 - Move the noodles and vegetables to one side of the pan, making a space in the middle of the pan.
 Crack the egg into the space, and mix gently to break up the yolk.
 Cook the egg through, breaking it up and turning it as if you are making scrambled egg.
 When the egg is set, toss together with the noodle vegetable mixture.
 Stir in the peanuts and juice of half a lime.